jan-xyz/box/README.md

 A model dependency must only point inwards, such that the Service has no dependency on the DTO and the Endpoint has no dependency on the transport protocol.
-In the same way a Layer must not jump a layer, such that the Handler knows nothing about the internal model.
-In fact, the Handler can in most cases be a generic implementation that doesn't need to know anything about the underlying models and all dependencies can be injected via conversion functions.
-This allows sharing Handlers, which provides for easier implementation of infrastructure best-practices.
+In the same way a Layer must not jump a layer, such that the Transport knows nothing about the internal model.
+In fact, the Transport can in most cases be a generic implementation that doesn't need to know anything about the underlying models and all dependencies can be injected via conversion functions.
+This allows sharing Transports, which provides for easier implementation of infrastructure best-practices.

 ### Why should you separate layers?